-Vinh Tran is a Canberra-born Vietnamese Australian who is currently studying medicine in Western Australia.
+Vinh Tran is a Canberra-born Vietnamese-Australian, currently working as a junior doctor at Canberra Hospital in Australia.

 © Abeir Soukieh, 2017

 After leaving Vietnam during difficult times, my parents arrived in Australia as refugees.
 My parents were strict during my younger years, but raised my brother and me in a very loving environment.

 As a part of our up-bringing there was one thing, in particular, that they would never budge on and that was that my brother and I use the correct terminology when talking to and referring to our elders.
 At first, I couldn’t understand why I had to use unique terms like ‘Co’ or ‘Bac’.
 I’d wonder why I couldn’t just call them by their first names like everyone else around me seemed to be doing.
 It was only when I was around 8 years old that I finally realised that in Vietnamese culture, terms like ‘Co’ and ‘Bac’ were used to show respect to elders, which is a hugely important aspect of the culture.

 Fast-forward 20 years from my 8-year-old realisation.
 I’m now 28 years old and in my 2nd year of medical school.
 It’s been a tough two years filled with stress and sleepless nights, but extremely rewarding.
 This story comes out of my most recent semester.
 After being taught all the necessary theory, it was time to step into the real medical world… the hospital.
 As second year medical students, however, we have neither enough knowledge nor experience to treat patients, and so I often think of medical students as plankton in the big sea; we are just there to make the hospital look nice.

 For my first clinical rotation I was in the Renal Department, which surprisingly had a lot of Vietnamese patients who could not speak English very well.
 Which meant, finally, it was my time to shine.
 I decided to step up and become the English-Vietnamese translator my team needed.